Skip to main content

 Page visits

+Page visit events display when the contact has visited your website.
+They are categorized into traffic channels based on the tracked data.
 Page visit events classify the traffic source that brought a contact to a page on your site.
-When multiple page visits share a session, they are grouped into a session group in the timeline.
+When multiple page visits share a session*, they are grouped into a session group in the timeline.

 Form submissions